NguyenDal/Resume-Matcher/readme.md

 ### 5. Security
 #### a.
 Password Hashing

-User passwords are never stored in plain text.
+- User passwords are never stored in plain text.

-When you register, your password is “hashed” using a strong algorithm (bcrypt or similar).
+- When you register, your password is “hashed” using a strong algorithm (bcrypt or similar).

-This means even if someone accesses the database, they can’t see or use your password.
+- This means even if someone accesses the database, they can’t see or use your password.

-During login, your password is checked by comparing the hash, not the real password.
+- During login, your password is checked by comparing the hash, not the real password.

 #### b.
 User Authentication & JWT Tokens

-After a successful login, the backend gives you an access token (called a JWT – JSON Web Token).
+- After a successful login, the backend gives you an access token (called a JWT – JSON Web Token).

-This token acts like a digital key, letting you access your own data or protected endpoints.
+- This token acts like a digital key, letting you access your own data or protected endpoints.

-The token contains only your basic info (user id, email, and expiry date), and it’s cryptographically signed, so it cannot be tampered with.
+- The token contains only your basic info (user id, email, and expiry date), and it’s cryptographically signed, so it cannot be tampered with.

 #### c.
 Protected API Routes

-Some API routes (like /me/ or other user data) require you to send your JWT token.
+- Some API routes (like /me/ or other user data) require you to send your JWT token.

-If you don’t include the token, or it’s expired/invalid, access is denied.
+- If you don’t include the token, or it’s expired/invalid, access is denied.

-This makes sure that only logged-in users can see or edit their own info.
+- This makes sure that only logged-in users can see or edit their own info.

 #### d.
 CORS (Cross-Origin Resource Sharing)

-The backend is configured to only accept requests from your frontend (for example, http://localhost:3000).
+- The backend is configured to only accept requests from your frontend (for example, http://localhost:3000).

-This helps block unwanted requests from other websites or sources.
+- This helps block unwanted requests from other websites or sources.

 #### e.
 Environment Variables

-Sensitive information (like your OpenAI API key and secret keys) should always go in your .env file.
+- Sensitive information (like your OpenAI API key and secret keys) should always go in your .env file.

-Never commit your .env to git or share it publicly.
+- Never commit your .env to git or share it publicly.

+### 6. Database

+#### a.
+How is user data stored?
+- TalentMatch uses a lightweight SQLite database (app.db) to store user account info by default.

+- This database is just a single file that sits in your backend project folder.
+You don’t need to install or run anything extra—it works automatically for local development.

+- Passwords are always stored securely using strong hashing.
+Your real password is never saved.

+#### b.
+How to create (or reset) the database
+If you want to generate a fresh app.db (for example, when first setting up, or if you deleted it):

+- Make sure your backend environment is activated (your virtual environment should be running).

+- Navigate to your backend directory and run the table creation script to generate app.db with the correct tables. py -m app.init_db py -m app.check_tables

+After running this, you should see app.db created in your backend folder, and you’re ready to go!

+#### c.
+What happens in production or on a real server?

+- If you deploy the app (to something like Heroku, AWS, DigitalOcean, or your own server), the database will be stored on that server’s disk.

+- Your data will stay on the server as long as you don’t delete or overwrite the database file.

+- If you need to move or back up your data, you can simply copy the app.db file.

+- For more advanced use (team projects, scaling, etc.), you can switch to PostgreSQL, MySQL, or another supported SQL database by changing the database settings in app/database.py.

-### 6. License
+### 7. License
 Apache License.
 Feel free to use, fork, or contribute!